Schmools/foldingLesson/README.md

-After we add these two truths, seeing if a vertex will fold flat follows all the same logic 1D folding here, except since we have a loop we can no longer *end fold* so keeping in mind the above theorems we just continuosly crimp until either we run into an issue or it works.
+After we add these two truths, seeing if a vertex will fold flat follows all the same logic 1D folding here, except since we have a loop we can no longer *end fold* so keeping in mind the above theorems we just continuously crimp until either we run into an issue or it works.

 # "Chasing folds"